Auto-DL/Auto-DL/README.md

 * Conventional commits in the PR title are a must

-* For frontend, while creating a pull request attach a screenshot of the change
+* For the frontend, while creating a pull request attach a screenshot of the change

-* Last but not least, one pull request to fix a typo is fine, but 5 pull requests to remove a stray whitespace is not ([reference](https://hacktoberfest.digitalocean.com/resources/qualitystandards)).
+* Last but not least, one pull request to fix a typo is fine, but 5 pull requests to remove stray whitespace are not ([reference](https://hacktoberfest.digitalocean.com/resources/qualitystandards)).

 ## User Guidelines 📋

 The [docs](https://auto-dl.readthedocs.io/en/latest/index.html) are the perfect place for you to start getting used to Auto-DL.

-#### Want to setup locally? 🏠
+#### Want to set up locally? 🏠

 * Start with our [getting started docs](https://docs.auto-dl.tech/en/latest/installing.html).